 Stress incontinence is more common in women when compared to men.
 If experiencing this condition, one may be embarrassed or even limit social life, especially exercising and leisure activities.
 Various treatments can provide relief from urinary incontinence and improve well-being.

 This guide helps understand causes, symptoms, and the treatment options available for stress incontinence.

 Incontinence is a result of the weakening of pelvic muscles or other tissues supporting the pelvic floor muscles, and urinary sphincter.
 The bladder enlarges when it fills with urine.
 Usually, a valve type muscles in the urethra sphincter stays closed, when the bladder expands with urine, it stops any bladder leaks until you reach the bathroom.

-This is what happens in a typical person, but when the muscles weaken, anything that puts pressure on the pelvic and abdominal muscles like lifting, laughing hard, sneezing, bending over can lead to urine leakage.
+This is what happens in typical cases.
+However, for a person suffering from incontinence, anything that puts pressure on the pelvic and abdominal muscles like lifting, laughing hard, sneezing, bending over can lead to urine leakage.